tin2tin/PrevizCameraTools/README.md

    Screen)

 # Ideas for more functions(currently out of my coding skills)
- - Set Focal Length of current camera(not User perspective)
  - Set in and out points(of the current camera) - to be inserted at playhead in Sequencer.
  - Select Strip > Select Camera & update 3D View(select cameras through Sequencer) - as a checkbox